wrist/nbmediasplit/readme.md

 ## note ##

-Unless you trust the notebook converted by nbmediasplit in jupyter, you can't load audio source because of html sanitaization.
+Unless you trust the notebook converted by nbmediasplit in jupyter, you can't load audio source because of html sanitization.
-To trust notebook in jupyterlab, go to command pallet in left sidebar(on osx, type `shift+cmd+c`) and execute `trust notebook`, then you'll load audio source if the source path is correct.
+To trust notebook in jupyterlab, go to command pallet in the left sidebar(on osx, type `shift+cmd+c`) and execute `trust notebook`, then you'll load audio source if the source path is correct.